Course Proposals and Syllabi

 Submitting a Course Proposal

-- If proposing an INQ course, get the list of requirements and assessment from the link above.
+- If proposing an INQ or HNRS course, get the list of requirements and assessment from the appropriate Guidelines document above.
 If proposing a departmental course, review program-level learning outcomes.
 Discuss how the new course will fit into the program with other department members.

 - Set the course-level learning outcomes.
 Develop content, activities, and assignments.
 Write the syllabus.
 Be sure to include everything on the list of required syllabus (see link above).
 Your syllabus should contain enough details of topics, readings, activities, and assignments to demonstrate the overall progression and coherence of the course.

 - In conversation with your department chair (or the relevant program chair), complete the course proposal form.
 (Links are above) Modify the syllabus if appropriate.
-Pay close attention to the CC review criteria and INQ course guidelines in the table above.
+Pay close attention to the CC and GEC course guidelines in the table above.

-- Use the link below to submit your proposal to Curriculum Committee (and the General Education Group for INQ courses).
+- Use the link below to submit your proposal.
+Your submission will be automatically routed to the correct committee.
 You will be prompted to upload the completed proposal form and syllabus.

 - Once submitted, your proposal is sent electronically to your department chair for approval.
-The General Education Director also approves INQ proposals.
-You will receive automated email notifications of their approval and any changes made to your uploaded documents.
+In addition, INQ proposals are approved by General Education Director, and HNRS proposals are approved by the Honors Director.
+You will receive automated email notifications of their approval and any changes they make to your uploaded documents.

-- CC, and GEG when appropriate, will then review your proposal.
-The chair of CC will contact you with comments on the course.
+- The appropriate committee will then review your proposal.
+The chair of CC or GEC will contact you with comments on the course.
 Expect to get comments and some requests for changes.
 Nearly all proposals require at least one round of revisions.